project-everest/everparse/doc/3d-lang.rst

 Atomic actions
 ^^^^^^^^^^^^^^

+* Expression ``e`` consist of variables and constants.

 * ``*i = e``: Assigns the value of the expressions ``e`` to the memory referenced by the pointer ``i``.

 * ``*i``: Dereferences the pointer ``i``

+//AR: is the following true? field_pos is from the base of the validation
+//    buffer or offset in the current struct?

 * ``field_pos``: Returns the offset of base field of the action from the base of the validation buffer as a ``UINT32`` value.

+//AR: abstract comes up for the first time

 * ``field_ptr``: Returns a pointer to base field of the action as a ``PUINT8``, i.e., an abstract pointer to a ``UINT8``.